steadramon/ESPGeiger/docs/install/buildtargets.md

 ## Test

 Test builds can be used to emulate a Geiger counter with your board.
-You can connect the ESPGeiger RXPIN and TXPIN together, or connect one ESPGeiger `TXPIN` to the RXPIN on another.
+You can connect the ESPGeiger `RXPIN` and `TXPIN` together, or connect one ESPGeiger `TXPIN` to the `RXPIN` on another ESPGeiger.

 By default the Test output cycles through several ranges of reading, switching each 5 minute period: